Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Root Cause**: Default kubernetes installation uses calico network plugin and set ipip mode with CrossSubnet.
 In that case all packets between pods running on nodes in one networks go to each other directly, but packets between pods running on nodes in two or more networks go to each other by tunnel.
 As described in [calico documentation](https://docs.projectcalico.org/networking/mtu) MTU on calico tunl interfaces should be less by 20 than MTU on main network interface.

-**Solution**: To change MTU size to required value run following command on any master node:
+**Solution**: To change MTU size to required value run following command on any control-plane node:

 ```
 # kubectl patch configmap/calico-config -n kube-system --type merge -p '{"data":{"veth_mtu": "1440"}}'